awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 ### Burstable\-performance instance class types<a name="Concepts.DBInstanceClass.Types.burstable"></a>

-The following burstable\-performance DB instance types are available:
+The following burstable\-performance DB instance class types are available:
 + **db\.t4g** – General\-purpose instance classes powered by Arm\-based AWS Graviton2 processors\.
 These instance classes deliver better price performance than previous burstable\-performance DB instance classes for a broad set of burstable general\-purpose workloads\.
 Amazon RDS T4g instances are configured for Unlimited mode\.
 This means that they can burst beyond the baseline over a 24\-hour window for an additional charge\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.